-7 2.3 TEMPORARY MONITORING WELL INSTALLATION
+2.3 TEMPORARY MONITORING WELL INSTALLATION

-8 To determine if nitrate in soil beneath sewer line manholes may have impacted site groundwater, three temporary monitoring wells will be installed in close proximity to sewer line manholes.
-The 9 temporary monitoring wells will be installed at three locations where soil samples were collected 10 from direct push boreholes as described in Section 2.2.
-The wells will be located within the 11 footprint of the alluvial aquifer nitrate plume as shown on Figure 2.4.
-The locations of the three 12 temporary wells may be adjusted based on the results from the eight soil sample borings.
-13 14 Adjustments will be biased towards soil boring locations where the highest nitrate concentrations were detected in soil samples.
-Temporary monitoring well locations and estimated depths are 15 16 included in Table 2.3.
+15 If cracks/breaks are present at the bottom of manholes and/or in the sewer line, up to three temporary monitoring wells will be installed in close proximity to identified cracks to determine 16 if nitrate in soil beneath sewer line manholes may have impacted site groundwater.
+The locations 17 18 of the three temporary wells will be based on the results from the eight soil sample borings.
+Adjustments will be biased towards soil boring locations where the highest nitrate concentrations 19 were detected in soil samples.
+The location of existing groundwater monitoring wells in the area 20 21 will be considered before placing the temporary wells.
+Proposed temporary monitoring well sample IDs and estimated depths are included in Table 2.3.
+22

-17 Monitoring well installation and groundwater sampling will be performed in accordance with New

-Mexico Office of the State Engineer (OSE) regulations (OSE, 2016), the RCRA permit (NMED, 2015), and the New Mexico Administrative Code (NMAC) 19.27.4.29 and 20.6.2 (issued by OSE);

-20 (NMAC, 2017 and 2001).
+- Monitoring well installation and groundwater sampling will be performed in accordance with New 23 Mexico Office of the State Engineer (OSE) regulations (OSE, 2016), the RCRA permit (NMED, 24 2015), and the New Mexico Administrative Code (NMAC) 19.27.4.29 and 20.6.2 (issued by OSE); 25 - 26 (NMAC, 2017 and 2001).